Table of Contents[Hide][Show]

 Buckwheat and oats go particularly well together in baking.
 This recipe for gluten free carrot cake uses a blend of the two flours to produce a confection that tastes just like wheat.

-On cold mornings, a hot bowl of porridge really hits the spot.
-If you are grain free, cream of buckwheat makes a delicious alternative that is reminiscent in taste and texture to cream of wheat or cream of rice.
+On cold mornings, a hot bowl of cream of buckwheat porridge really hits the spot.
+If you are grain-free, it makes a delicious alternative that is reminiscent in taste and texture to cream of wheat or cream of rice.
 Try it and see for yourself!